An-Answer-tree/AVD2/README.md

 [SCST codes: https://github.com/ruotianluo/self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch)

 # Dataset
-This part includes the Dataset Preprocessing code, the Raw Dataset (including the whole EMM-AU dataset), the steps to do the data augmentation and the Processed Dataset.
+This part includes the Dataset Preprocessing code, the Raw Dataset (including the whole EMM-AU dataset), the codes and steps to do the data augmentation and the Processed Dataset.

 ## Dataset Preprocessing
 Need to change the name of the train/val/test dataset and the locations.